 New Ways to Control Oxygen Response

-“In the future, we may discover new ways to manipulate the oxygen response of the cell by resetting the clock,” Bass said.
+“In the future, we may discover new ways to manipulate the oxygen response of the cell by resetting the clock,” Dr. Bass says.
 He noted drugs are available that can manipulate the internal clock in cells.

-“If we can optimize muscle function,” he said, “It’s also a critical step in understanding how to impact glucose metabolism in diabetes.”
+“If we can optimize muscle function it's also a critical step in understanding how to impact glucose metabolism in diabetes.”

 Diabetes is characterized by a failure of muscle to consume glucose, which in turn controls blood sugar levels.
 Strengthening the muscle clock may provide a new way to eliminate excess glucose and treat diabetes.